Oregon Star Party History Main Page

-Osp '88, '89, '90, and '91 were held on Steens Mountain in extreme Southeastern Oregon, one of the most remote and darkest sky locations in the entire United States!
+OSP BEGINNINGS: The Oregon Star Parties in 1988, 1989, 1990, and 1991 were all held high on Steens Mountain in extreme Southeastern Oregon, This is one of the most remote and darkest sky locations in the entire United States!
 "Visibility" at Steens ranks among the highest still left in the United States (see page bottom for facts)!.....
 Steens Mountain rises in Harney County, near the Nevada border...
 The original Star Party Stalwarts at the dry lake site near Fish Lake, 7,400 ft high on Steens Mountain, Harney County

 they are left to right Russ Johnson Robert Downs Bruce Johnson Candace Pratt John Buting Steve Huss and

-two daughters John Angell Judy and Chuck Dethloff Candace's son Garett was nearby riding his bicycleFrom 1992 onward, we have held OSP in the Ochoco Mountains near Prineville, Oregon, not nearly so high and remote, but still very dark skies.
+two daughters John Angell Judy and Chuck Dethloff Candace's son Garett was nearby riding his bicycleFrom 1992 to the present (2014), we have held OSP in the Ochoco Mountains near Prineville, Oregon, not nearly so high and remote, but still very dark skies.

 To the left is the first official OSP Group Photo.
 It is from the 1989 event.
-We were tiny and intimate back then.....Our 1989 Group Photo shows 11 Stalwart Astro parents and kids relaxing at our observing site, a 7,400 ft high dry lake bed near Fish Lake..........
+We were tiny and intimate back then.....Our 1989 Group Photo shows 11 Stalwart Astro parents and kids relaxing at our observing site, a 7,400 ft high dry lake bed near Fish Lake on the west slopes of Steens Mountain..........
 OSP Director Chuck and his wife Judy are on the far right.
 Author's Son Russ is on the far left.
 The OSP Committee members at that time were only four: myself, Chuck, Judy, and Candace.
 Find pictures of OSP 88 on the next page....For a complete story on "Big Red," the classy Coulter 10-inch Dob seen on the picture's left side,click here.
 Click here to see some classic OSP labels on Big Red!

 OSP 1988- Steens